Court process

 • work health and safety project orders.

-Upon conviction for a summary offence under the Coal Mining Safety and Health Act 1999, Explosives Act 1999, Mining and Quarrying Safety and Health Act 1999 and Petroleum and Gas (Safety and Production) Act 2004, a Magistrate or Industrial Magistrate may, in addition to anything he or she may do under the Penalties and Sentences Act 1992, order:
+Upon convicting a defendant of a summary offence under the Coal Mining Safety and Health Act 1999, Explosives Act 1999, Mining and Quarrying Safety and Health Act 1999 and Petroleum and Gas (Safety and Production) Act 2004, a Magistrate may also order:

 • that the person convicted pay the prosecution’s reasonable costs of investigating, and preparing for the prosecution of, the offence